projectsveltos/sveltos/docs/observability/display_resources.md

     end
 ```

-As before, we also need to have a ClusterHealthCheck instance to instruct Sveltos which clusters to watch.
+As before, we need to have a `ClusterHealthCheck` instance to instruct Sveltos which clusters to watch for.

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1